Knarf53My/dotfiles/README.md

 This script will:

 -   install required packages
--   build dwm, st, slstatus
+-   build dwm and slstatus
 -   create the needed symlinks
 -   install themes, aliases, scripts, and wallpapers
+-   install login manager
 -   configure fonts and terminal
 -   prepare your environment for use